openstack-archive/fuel-plugin-manila/docs/testing/test_suite_smoke_bvt.rst

     1. Upload plugins and install.
     2. Create environment with "Neutron with VLAN segmentation" as a network configuration.
+    3. Enable plugin.
+    4. Configure environment:
-    3. Add a node with Controller role.
+        * Add a node with Controller + role.
-    4. Add a node with Compute + Cinder + Manila-share + Manila-data roles.
+        * Add a node with Compute + Cinder + Manila-share + Manila-data roles.
-    5. Add a node with Compute + Cinder
+        * Add a node with Compute + Cinder roles.
-    6. Enable plugin for new environment
-    7. Run network check
+    5. Run network check
-    8. Deploy cluster with plugin.
+    6. Deploy cluster with plugin.
-    9. Verify Manila service basic functionality (share add/mount).
+    7. Verify Manila service basic functionality (share add/mount)

 Expected results
 ################